-On this site, you earn points that can be converted to cash.
+Life Points pays you points that can be converted to cash.
 Besides taking surveys, you can also earn points by completing online diaries.
-This involves recording your behaviors or habits related to a specific product or service
+This involves recording your behaviors or habits related to a specific product or service.

 Life Points quick facts:

 9. Vindale Research